QuantEcon/lecture-source-py/source/rst/getting_started.rst

 Running Cells
 ^^^^^^^^^^^^^

-Notice that in the previous figure the cell is surrounded by a green border.
+Notice that, in the previous figure, the cell is surrounded by a green border.

 This means that the cell is in *edit mode*.

-As a result, you can type in Python code and it will appear in the cell.
+In this mode, whatever you type will appear in the cell with the flashing cursor.

 When you're ready to execute the code in a cell, hit ``Shift-Enter`` instead of the usual ``Enter``.